iterative/dvc.org/content/docs/user-guide/pipelines/defining-pipelines.md

 - [Metrics]: DVC supports small text files that usually contain model performance metrics from the evaluation, validation, or testing phases of the ML lifecycle.
-DVC allows to compare produced metrics with one another using `dvc metrics diff` and presents the results as a table with `dvc metrics show`.
+DVC allows to compare produced metrics with one another using `dvc metrics diff` and presents the results as a table with `dvc metrics show` or `dvc exp show`.

 - [Plots]: Different kinds of data that can be visually graphed.
-For example contrast ML performance statistics or continuous metrics from multiple experiments. `dvc plots show` can generate charts for certain data files or render custom image files for you.
+For example contrast ML performance statistics or continuous metrics from multiple experiments. `dvc plots show` can generate charts for certain data files or render custom image files for you, or you can compare different ones with `dvc plots diff`.

 <admon type="info">